jzstats/Reproducible-Research--2nd-Assignment/RepRes_analysis.md

 which indicates that the underlining distributions of such phenomena has a heavy tail that causes this heterogeneity on the observations.
-As a result a small number of injuries were observed for the majority of cases that resulted in non-zero fatalities while in the few cases with the highest impact they caused lots of injuries.
+As a result a small number of injuries were observed for the majority of cases that resulted in non-zero injuries while in the few cases with the highest impact they caused lots of injuries.

 Having in mind that the average number of injuries will be used to determine which weather event types were the most harmful to population